 [http://wikimapia.org/9749150/National-Moravia-Silesian-theatre-Jiří-Myron-theatre, http://www.ostrava.cz/de/turista/co-navstivit/prochazky-ostravou/mestske-pamatkove-zony, http://www.ndm.cz/en_budovy.html, http://www.ostravainfo.cz/index.php?akce=guide&mid=81&id=69&lang=3]

-The picture on the glass box no. 828 [left] shows the old
+The picture on the glass box no. 828 [right and below] shows the old

 Přívoz (Oderfurt) was first mentioned in 1389.
 When the Kaiser-Ferdinand-Nordbahn railway was built, the station for Ostrava was built in Přívoz (see above).
 Přívoz obtained the status of a town in 1900, and since 1924 is part of the municipality of Ostrava.